bhavaniravi/portfolio/data/blogs/draft_Speak-Up--But-First-Speak--5ae50722c07a.md

 ---
-slug: "speak-up-but-firstspeak"
+slug: speak-up-but-firstspeak
 published_date: null
 created_date: null
-title: "Speak Up.
-But First Speak."
+title: Speak Up.
+But First Speak.
-template: "post"
+template: post
 draft: true
+description: >-
-description: "Remember the first day I played TT and no one was up to tell me the rules.
+  Remember the first day I played TT and no one was up to tell me the rules.
   They were clearly not comfortable but at the same time not comfortable to express as well.
-As someone who is good at facial…"
+As someone who is good at facial…
-subtitle: "
-Why should you speak up?
+subtitle: ' Why should you speak up? '
-"
 tags: []
 featuredImgPath: /media/machine-learning-nlp-vectorization-techniques-featured.png
 ---